Improving lives worldwide

-The Ronald O. Perelman Performing Arts Center at the World Trade Center is designed to be a unique venue for theater, dance, music, and chamber opera, offering artists new possibilities for theatrical design and innovative work.
-The Perelman is the final piece of the rebuilding of the World Trade Center site and will be completed in late 2022.
+The Ronald O. Perelman Performing Arts Center (PAC) is designed to be a unique venue for theater, dance, music, and chamber opera, offering artists new possibilities for theatrical design and innovative work.
+The PAC is the final piece of the rebuilding of the World Trade Center site and will open in 2023.

 In 2020, Bloomberg Philanthropies and the Medford Public Library Foundation announced that the new public library being constructed in the City of Medford would be named the Charlotte and William Bloomberg Medford Public Library in honor of Mike Bloomberg and Marjorie Bloomberg Tiven’s parents.